MFrancys/credit-risk-machine-learning-pipeline-/README.md

 | 7      | 0.492     | 0.515     | 260     | 48.0 | 212   | 10.884    | 9.788      | 72.562        | 81.487         | 8.925 |
 | 8      | 0.515     | 0.553     | 261     | 57.0 | 204   | 12.925    | 9.418      | 85.487        | 90.905         | 5.418 |
 | 9      | 0.554     | 0.649     | 261     | 64.0 | 197   | 14.512    | 9.095      | 99.999        | 100.000        | 0.001 |

+## Future Work

+As we continue to refine and evolve the model, our focus will remain on improving both its accuracy and robustness, ensuring that it aligns with business objectives while managing credit risk effectively.
+The following are key areas where future efforts will be concentrated:

+- Expanding Data Sources for Underrepresented Groups: The model currently shows limited performance in predicting outcomes for clients without extensive credit history.
+To address this, we can explore non-traditional data sources such as device information, social network analysis, and digital footprints.
+These sources could provide valuable insights into a user’s behavior and reliability, enhancing our ability to assess risk accurately for new or underserved customer segments.
+- Integration of Fraud Detection Techniques: Incorporating elements of fraud detection, like validating email addresses and analyzing digital behavior, can help in assessing the integrity of applications, thus reducing both credit and fraud risk.
+These initiatives will not only help in optimizing the model but also ensure that it remains adaptable to changing market conditions and customer behaviors.
+The goal is to create a fair, efficient, and effective loan approval process that supports the company's growth and customer satisfaction.
+- Hyperparameter Optimization: Ongoing tuning of hyperparameters may lead to better performance, with a special emphasis on enhancing the Precision-Recall AUC which is crucial for managing the balance between recognizing genuine applicants and minimizing false positives.
+- Advanced Feature Engineering: By incorporating additional data sources and exploring advanced feature engineering techniques, we can further improve the model's ability to identify complex behavioral patterns that may indicate credit risk.